sumon766/art-exhibition/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-This project could not be completed without the support of Cindy Shin.
-Special thanks to her the excellent design.
+This project could not be completed without the support of [Cindy Shin](https://www.behance.net/adagio07).
+Special thanks to her for the excellent design work.
+Feel free to visit her [profile](https://www.behance.net/adagio07) to check out more designs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>